 To introduce these premature stop codons into the C. elegans rbm-3.2 gene, we designed a crRNA with a PAM motif that was located on the opposite strand (template strand) of DNA (Figure 1A).
 The Cas9 cut site was located 6 bases away from the rbm-3.2 start codon ATG.
 To introduce a premature stop codon into the rbm-3.2 gene, we designed a repair template with the following five major characteristics: 1) 35 bases of uninterrupted homology to rbm-3.2 upstream of the rbm-3.2 start codon (left homology arm) 2) A short stretch of bases containing the PAM motif was deleted 3) An EcoRI restriction site was introduced immediately after the start codon for screening 4) The second and the third codons of rbm-3.2 were deleted and three stop codons were introduced after the fifth RBM-3.2 codon to stop translation of the rbm-3.2 mRNA 5) 35 bases of uninterrupted homology to the first intron of rbm-3.2 were included downstream of the edit (right homology arm) (Figure 1B).

-The injection mix for this CRISPR experiment was prepared as indicated in Table I. Note that 1 µl of 1M KCl was used in our injection mix as compared with 0.5 µl of 1M KCl recommended previously27.
-We find that using a higher concentration of KCl in the injection mix improved the editing efficiency of commercially purchased Cas9.
-The injection mix was incubated at 37°C for 15 minutes to assemble ribonucleoprotein complexes.
+The injection mix for this CRISPR experiment was prepared as indicated in Table I. The injection mix was incubated at 37°C for 15 minutes to assemble ribonucleoprotein complexes.
 The mix was then centrifuged and loaded into the pulled microinjection needle.
 Microinjection into the C. elegans gonad was performed as described in Iyer, et. al. 201943.

 Figure 2 depicts the experimental timeline for generating edited C. elegans using this protocol.
 Although we typically inject 30 worms for each CRISPR experiment, some laboratories inject fewer worms (between 10 to 20) for each CRISPR experiment.
 Since injecting more worms increases the probability of finding positive edits, we prefer to inject a larger number of worms.
 Many laboratories pick “jackpot” broods (plates with greater than 50% Rol and Dpy progeny) for screening.
 In our experience after performing several CRISPR experiments, although jackpot broods do arise occasionally, a majority of times, the Rol worms that are picked for screening often come from many different P0 plates, each consisting of a few Rol progeny.
 No jackpot broods were obtained in this experiment.